About Us - CMAQ

 Who We Are

-The CMAQ team is part of the National Exposure Research Laboratory within EPA's Office of Research and Development.
+The CMAQ team is part of the the Center for Environmental Measurement and Modeling (CEMM) within EPA's Office of Research and Development.
 Our team comes from all over the world, with members representing nine different countries in North America, Europe, and Asia.
 We have diverse educational backgrounds, with degrees in atmospheric science, chemical and environmental engineering, meteorology, geology, computer science and statistics.

 What We Do